Aung-Myat/Face_Mask_Detection_python/README.md

 # How to test this repo
 First download this repo.

 Then, open the python file (.py) in IDE.

 Add data directory for datasets... in the python file.

 # Tested Result
+You can check demo running result photo in testing file of this repo